-The Prayers of the People are a sequence of public prayers, generally led by church members or the deacon and range in expression the human concerns given to us in Scripture and our own prayer needs (either silently or aloud).
+The Prayers of the People are a sequence of public prayers, generally led by lay ministers (volunteers) and span the range of expression and human concerns given to us in Scripture.
+Worshippers are encouraged to add their own prayers either silently or aloud.